alexzaharia24/HabitBooster/react-native/README.md

 Simple User:
   - creates his habits (based on a habit category)
   - sees list of habits
-  - creates goals related to habits
+  - creates habits related to habits
   - sees statistics about them
   - can share their achievments to friends
   - has a profile